jiewwwang/Single-cell-retinal-regeneration/README.md

 # Single-cell retinal regeneration
 10x Single-cell RNA sequencing data from the study of retinal regeneration which is published in Science 'Gene regulatory networks controlling vertebrate retinal regeneration' https://science.sciencemag.org/content/early/2020/09/30/science.abb8598.

+## Sample information
+The table 'Sample_information_for_scRNAseq.xlsx' contains treatment and sample information for scRNAseq.

 ## Features of genes
 The files 'Zebrafish_gene_features.tsv', 'Mouse_gene_features.tsv' and 'Chick_gene_features.tsv' separately contain the features of genes in zebrafish, mouse and chick.